taverntesting/taverntesting.github.io/documentation.md

                 required: True
 ```

+If an external function you are using raises any exception, the test will be
+considered failed.
+The return value from these functions is ignored.

 ### Saving data with external functions

 An external function can also be used to save data from the response.
 To do this,